mokarian/azureVISearchableContent/README.md

 Run [search-client.py](client/search-client.py) which performs teh followings:

 - Creates a search index (using [index-schema.json](client/index-schema.json) file)
-- reads JSON files from [files/blob-files](client/files/blob-files)
+- Reads JSON files from [files/blob-files](client/files/blob-files)
 - Using Parser class parses each json file and creates list of created intervals
 - Upload the data into azure search index